Aditya-Bohare/basic_kafka_handling/README.md

 ```

 ### run this command to run the docker image
-if you dont image locally then itll pull the image from docker hub
+if you dont have image locally then itll pull the image from docker hub
 ```bash
 docker-compose up -d
 ```